-This Chapter discusses procedures for building your applications and running them, either for testing or for production.
+This page discusses the procedures for building your applications and running them for testing or for production.

 Factory Studio has the capability to run multiple projects at the same time, simply by changing the port.
 Users can run multiple instances of the same project using the Runtime and the Test mode.
-This can enable development and testing without requiring production to stop.
+This can enable developing and testing without requiring production to stop.